senecawill/observe/README.md

 ## Overview

 ObServe is a lightweight web server built using Python and Flask that serves a directory tree of Markdown (`.md`) files stored in an Obsidian vault.
-The server provides a user interface similar to Obsidian’s, including:
+The server provides a user interface similar to Obsidian's, including:

 - A dynamically generated sidebar tree reflecting the folder structure, skipping `.obsidian`.
 - Rendered Markdown content with support for tables, fenced code blocks, and syntax highlighting.